jopefunk/Internet-Programming-project/Use cases.md

 *	End state:
 User is on the same page, but sees his or her comment on top of the list of the comments.

-**”User wants to create a post”**
+**”User wants to edit a post”**

 *	Initial state:
 User is on the dashboard page.

 *	Normal flow:
 i.
-User sees a list of the summaries of the latest articles. ii.
-User clicks the heading of the article he or she wants to read. iii.
-User is redirected to the full version of that article.
+User sees the edit page link. ii.
+User clicks the link and is redirected to the 'edit page' page.

-* What can go wrong:
-The link to the article might be wrong.

-*	Other activities going on at the same time:
-The browser redirects the user to the next page.

-*	End state:
-User is reading the full version of an article.

 **“User wants to delete a post”**

 **“User wants to edit blog”**
 **“User wants to delete comment”**
 **“User wants to create page”**